 On top of that, vitamin C and E supplementation saw a decrease in the elements that cause fibrosis, leading to considerably reduced glomerulosclerosis and kidney fibrosis.
 The study concluded “chronic antioxidant intervention in early experimental renovascular disease improves renal functional responses, enhances tissue remodeling, and decreases structural injury.”

 Cause Of Kidney Stones Put To The Test

-You see back in the 60’s Linus Pauling of the Linus Pauling Institute published a book on how vitamin c is an excellent remedy for colds and flu’s.
-During that time the critics claimed that this was a dangerous notion as vitamin c would be a cause of kidney stones (calcium oxalate kidney stones).
-There criticism made sense, ascorbate (found in vitamin c) is metabolized by the body and turned into oxalic acid and then excreted via the kidneys.
-So they figured it would stand to reason that the oxalic acid might join with calcium to produce calcium oxalate kidney stones; and this is how the vitamin c myth began.
+You see back in the 60s Linus Pauling of the Linus Pauling Institute published a book on how vitamin C is an excellent remedy for colds and flu’s.
+During that time the critics claimed that this was a dangerous notion as vitamin C would be a cause of kidney stones (calcium oxalate kidney stones).
+Their criticism made sense, ascorbate (found in vitamin C) is metabolized by the body and turned into oxalic acid and then excreted via the kidneys.
+So they figured it would stand to reason that the oxalic acid might join with calcium to produce calcium oxalate kidney stones; and this is how the vitamin C myth began.

 While the thinking was logical it never really proved accurate.
 Since then vitamin C is one of the most consumed vitamins in the world, if not the vitamin, and we have not had an increase in kidney stones due to this.